mbenahmed1/UpscalingGAN/README.md

 In this report we describe our approach on recreating a GAN for image super resolution, heavily inspired by <cite>Ledig et al. [1]</cite>.

+## More information

+More information concerning the used model and training process can be found in the report in ` $doc` folder of the repository.

 [1]: C. Ledig, L. Theis, F. Huszar, J. Caballero, A. P. Aitken,